Kris224/demo_repo/README.md

 # SHELL PROGRAMS

-it is a demo repo consisting some shell programs created to get familiarised with Github
+ This is a demo repo consisting some shell programs created to get familiarised with Github